-Involve front-line leaders in the process for selecting the people they will lead.
+Involve front-line leaders in the process of selecting the people they will lead.
 Most of them have a keen sense for sniffing out “the bad apples” and are less likely to whimsically dismiss someone new when they personally participated in their selection.
 Add value to the selection process with the consistent application of an objective assessment tool.
 A lot of attention is given to candidates to a variety of factors such as skills, organizational fit, and background checks, but an often-overlooked element may be the actual job fit.

 In other words, the peg may be the right height, length, and width, but not the right shape.
-A square peg does not fit in a round hole.
+A square peg does not fit into a round hole.
 The churn of new employees is frustrating for both leaders and the workforce.
 Picking up the slack in the form of overtime and re-training because of poor employment decisions is detrimental to your workforce keeping their head in the game.

 2. Provide A Safe Workplace

-A single serious injury or a trend of less serious injuries, dominates the thinking of the workforce afterwards with common questions – What is management doing about this?
+A single serious injury or a trend of less serious injuries, dominates the thinking of the workforce afterward with common questions – What is management doing about this?
 Do they care about me as a person?

 The unfortunate experience of leading in the aftermath of a workplace fatality taught me an important lesson on this topic.
 Workforce engagement and safety clearly feed off each other.
 I witnessed the workforce come together.
-Instead of checking out, the workforce was “all-in” to insure needs were met, and that as a “family” we got through the tragedy together.
+Instead of checking out, the workforce was “all-in” to ensure needs were met, and that as a “family” we got through the tragedy together.
 The leadership team was passionate about effectively communicating what happened, and kept the workforce informed on the corrective action plan until complete.

-Attentive kindness and compassion was shown to those that attended the scene, former co-workers, and the victim’s family.
+Attentive kindness and compassion were shown to those that attended the scene, former co-workers, and the victim’s family.
 We operated on principle, not policy.
 The policy did not provide for, nor support what was done.
 For example, if we would have blindly followed the policy, we would have given attendance occurrences, and charged vacation hours to co-workers who chose to attend the funeral.

 “Employee engagement is more than picnics, parties, and events.”